leozide/leocad/docs/README.txt

 - LeoCAD for Windows:

-  Download LeoCAD-0.80.0-7439.exe to your computer, double click on the icon to launch the installer and follow the intructions.
+  Download LeoCAD-Windows-18.01-10289.exe to your computer, double click on the icon to launch the installer and follow the intructions.

 - LeoCAD for Linux and FreeBSD:

   Many distributions now include LeoCAD so check your package manager to see if it's already available and install from there.

+  Most distributions have older releases, so you may prefer to download LeoCAD-Linux-18.01-10289-x86_64.AppImage and run it instead.

   If you decide to compile it yourself you will also need to download the Parts Library separately and follow the installation instructions.
 More